-- 1. Provide education and pursue funding for on farm tank spill containment and automatic shutoff nozzles. - 2.
-Work with the county to develop fuel storage ordinances and set-backs. - 3.
+- 1. Provide education and pursue funding for on farm tank spill containment and automatic shutoff nozzles including information about setbacks from wells Post the information on the District website. - 2.
 Conduct outreach and education with the Amish population in MRBI watersheds regarding BMPs for petroleum products near wellheads.